Graduate Client Project · Army Research Laboratory · Multimodal Situation Awareness

 Low-Fidelity Team Prototype

-The current prototype package includes dashboard wireframes, the VR paper prototype, and a usability-testing script for an incident-analysis scenario.
+The low-fi package included dashboard wireframes, the VR paper prototype, and a usability-testing script for an incident-analysis scenario.

 Research Grounding